-• The proposed site improvements are located within a Wetland Protection Act Jurisdictional Area and a Watershed Protection Act Jurisdictional Area Erosion control practices are in place to deter any detriment to bordering resource areas as a result of the proposed site improvements.
+Although no work is proposed within a Wetland Protection Act Jurisdictional Area, wetland resource areas are located downgradient from the limit of disturbance.
+As a result, erosion control practices are in place to protect the bordering resource areas as a result of the proposed site improvements.
 Details of the proposed erosion control procedures are included in the associated plan set and attached Construction Phase SWPPP.